Resting Anchor

 The following is an explanation of how the process more or less works:

-Method II - Detect Events/Intercept Commands/Modify Text
+Method II - Detect Events/Intercept Commands/Modify PHT Object

 Placeholder text, is a bit peculiar.
 While it appears to be text, a content control's .PlaceholderText property is actually a Building Block object with a value.
 For a more in depth discussion see: 5 Curiosities about Placeholders in Word Content Controls (for developers).
-If we temporarily set the .PlaceholderText property to a single space " " before printing and restore the original text after printing the results will be similar to method I. The code is a bit more complicated and the only advantage is we don't tinker with user options or restrict printing of hidden text in general.
-The jury is still deliberating if there is any real advantage over either method, but for completeness, here it is:
+If we temporarily set the .PlaceholderText property to a zero width space (i.e., ChrW(8203), before printing and restore then original PHT after printing the results will be similar to method I. The code is a bit more complicated and the only advantage is we don't tinker with user options or restrict printing of hidden text in general.

 VBA Script: